Howdy subscribers, below are all the basic tools we use and recommend on Amazon’s website.

 For example, let’s use a sixteen-penny nail holding a red clay tile roof in place on a roof.

-The rain hits these nails and causes discolorations on sometimes white stucco walls, which, BTW, look odd as they are straight lines downward with an odd appearance.
+The rain hits these nails and causes discolorations on sometimes white stucco walls, which look odd as they are straight lines downward with an odd appearance.

-With a nail, the hammer hits the head, thus sometimes removing the galvanization, now with rainwater, it’s no longer protected, thus bleed, the metal, Usually a brownish color.
+With a nail, the hammer hits the head, thus sometimes removing the galvanization; now, with rainwater, it’s no longer protected, thus bleeding down the metal, Usually a brownish color.

 With a weep screed, the trowel can scrape it when we go horizontal across the bottom, as the weep screed also serves as a guild to fill out the stucco.
-The sand acts as sandpaper the trowel, then if scrapped enough time with the sand removes the galvanized protection.
+The sand acts as sandpaper; the trowel then removes the galvanized protection if scrapped enough time with the sand.

 Now take all areas in the world near oceans, as the saltwater evaporates into the atmosphere, it gathers in the clouds, so when it rains, it’s always kinda salty, the salt hits the exposed metal, causing it to rust.